carlosmart626/umusicfy/Readme.md

 # UMusicfy
 ---------------------------------------
-A new music platform share be the DJ and share your music online with your family, friends, coworkers with anyone.
+A new music platform share.
+Be the DJ and share your music online with your family, friends, coworkers...
+Anyone.